Professor Emerita of Law

-Closer to home, Professor O’Hara serves as a member of the Lay Review Board for the Diocese of Fort Wayne – South Bend under the Charter for the Protection of Children and Young People adopted by the United States Catholic Conference of Bishops.
-She is also a member of the Advisory Board to Notre Dame’s Alliance for Catholic Education.
+Closer to home, Professor O’Hara served as a member of the Lay Review Board for the Diocese of Fort Wayne-South Bend from 2002-2011.
+She currently serves as a member of the Advisory Board to Notre Dame’s Alliance for Catholic Education and as a faculty fellow in the Institute for Educational Initiatives.

-Professor O’Hara has received a number of awards recognizing her service to the University, the Law School, and the Congregation of Holy Cross, as well as her deep commitment to Notre Dame’s distinctive mission.
-The Congregation of Holy Cross presented her with the Howard J. Kenna Award in 1997 and with one of the inaugural Spirit of Holy Cross Awards in 2008.
+During her almost 40 years on the faculty, Professor O’Hara received a number of awards recognizing her deep commitment to Notre Dame’s distinctive mission as a Catholic university.
+The Congregation of Holy Cross presented her with the Howard J. Kenna Award in 1997 and with one of its inaugural Spirit of Holy Cross Awards in 2008.
+The Notre Dame Alumni Association chose her as the 2010 recipient of the James E. Armstrong Award, and Father John Jenkins honored her with the 2010 Presidential Award.
 She received the St. Thomas More Award from the Notre Dame Law Association in 2009.
-The Notre Dame Alumni Association chose her as the 2010 recipient of the James E. Armstrong Award.
-Father John Jenkins honored her with the 2010 Presidential Award for her service in the spirit of Father Edward Sorin, the University’s founder.
+The students of the Law School recognized her as the Distinguished Professor of the Year early in her career in 1986, presented her with the Captain William McLean Faculty Award for contributions to the Law School community in 2014, and honored her again as Distinguished Professor of the Year in 2020.
+Professor O’Hara moved to emerita status at the end of the 2019-2020 academic year.

 Churning Claims Under Federal Securities Law, in Contemporary Issues in Securities Regulation 325 (M. Steinberg ed., Butterworth Legal Publishers 1988).